pdp2shirts/FAS-ansible-use-cases/docs/F5-WAF-(XML)-Policy-Management-readme.rst

 .. note::

+   This Playbook modifies the provisioning of modules on the BIG-IP and will take some time to complete as the new module comes online.
 This Playbook detects if blocked URL or IP already exists and only add what is new (idempotency).

 TESTING AND VALIDATION